esnanta/UserGithubAPI/README.md

 Follow these steps to set up the project:

-1. Clone this repository to your local machine:
+Clone this repository to your local machine:
    ```bash
    git clone https://github.com/esnanta/UserGithubAPI.git
    ```
-2. Open the project in Android Studio:
-   - Select **File > Open...** and navigate to the cloned repository.
-3. Sync the Gradle files to download required dependencies.

-## Running the Application

-1. Connect an Android device or start an emulator.
-2. In Android Studio, click the **Run** button or select the appropriate configuration to run the app.

 ## Project Structure